nikita-stha/bank-note-classification/README.md

 5. Run `docker-compose up -d --build` to build and run the container

-6. Run `docker-compose down` to shut down the container.
+6. Run `docker-compose down --remove-orphans` to shut down the container.

 You can access web application on: http://localhost:5000/